VolodymyrBiryuk/Vlutter/README.md

 # Vlutter

-This is an example project to demonstrate all steps of Flutter app development, from project creation to the deployment in Google Play and App Store.
+This is an example project to demonstrate all steps of Flutter app development, from project creation to the deployment in the Google Play Store.